-I offer a local SEO search strategy specifically tailored for your location to ensure sending the right external location signals, inbound link, on-page and social signals and review signals to Google about the locations (e.g. Kingston upon Thames, London) most relevant to your business.
+I offer a local SEO search strategy specifically tailored for your location to ensure sending the right external location signals, inbound link, on-page and social signals and review signals to Google about the locations (e.g. Birmingham) most relevant to your business.
 I use marketing strategies that allow building a stronger customer base over time allowing your business to grow organically.

 I put in a lot of efforts to get higher rankings in local search results and we regularly check the traffic source and continuously re-evaluate and check accurate information.
 I create profiles on the most popular web and social media platforms, and provide useful information to the audience that are a part of that particular website traffic.

 With my approach you’ll get your website correctly targeting your audience which will significantly increase your profitability.
 I keep your business’ online listings accurate and optimized for potential customers and mapping systems providing an easy access your information and your business location.

 I also make sure that your business appears in local searches not only on desktop, but also on mobile devices and tablets.
 My goal is to get outstanding listings on top of your local traffic competitors.